harness/developer-hub/docs/continuous-delivery/monitor-deployments/dora-metrics-dashboard.md

 Lead Time to Production shows the median duration of deployments.

-1. Enter a name your query.
+1. Enter a name for your query.
 For example, Lead Time to Production.
 2. In **Deployments**, select **Custom Aggregation Period**, then select the time period.
 3. In **Deployments**, select **Median Duration**.
 4. Configure your visualization options.
 For more information, go to [create visualization and graphs](/docs/platform/Dashboards/create-visualizations-and-graphs).